uchicago-cs/cmsc35200/website/syllabus.rst

 Piazza also allows students to post anonymously. *Anonymous posts will be ignored* (you will also get a gentle reminder asking you to not post anonymously).
-This is a majors-level course: you are expected to feel comfortable sharing your questions and thoughts with your classmates without hiding behind a veil of anonymity.
+You are expected to feel comfortable sharing your questions and thoughts with your classmates without hiding behind a veil of anonymity.